Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning: Related Work

-\paragraph{Information-theoretic exploration or coordination.} Information theoretic methods are often used to provide MARL with quantification \cite{ROMA,PMIC}.
-In sparse-reward environments, these methods are particularly important.
-Empowerment-based methods \cite{salge2014changing,dai2023empowerment} use mutual information to measure the controllable predictable consequences to construct the exploration bonus.
-With information entropy, CMAE \cite{CAME} encourages agents to explore the states with less changes.
-EITI \cite{EITI} quantify influence of one agent's behavior on the reward of other agents via mutual information for better exploration.
-LAIES \cite{laies} tracks problem of lazy agent by investigating causality in MARL.
-FoX \cite{FoX} quantifies formations in MARL via mutual information to enhance exploration.
-HMASD \cite{HMASD} coordinate the skills of different agents by maximizing the mutual information between state and skills.
-Distinguishing from these works, the information-theoretic machinery in our work is used to automatically determine the influence scope of agents on the state.
-And based on the influence scope, we enhance credit assignment and exploration efficiency.
-A more detailed description of related work can be found in Appendix A.
+\textbf{Information-theoretic exploration or coordination.} Information theoretic methods are often used to quantify learning signals \citep{ROMA,PMIC}, especially in sparse-rewards domains.
+Empowerment-based methods \citep{salge2014changing,dai2023empowerment} and CMAE \citep{CMAE} use information theory to enhance exploration.
+EITI \citep{EITI} quantify influence of one agent's behavior on the reward.
+LAIES \citep{laies} tracks lazy agent by investigating causality.
+FoX \citep{FoX} quantifies formations in MADRL via mutual information.
+HMASD \citep{HMASD} coordinate different agents by maximizing the mutual information between state and skills.
+Unlike these works, the information theory in our work is used to automatically determine the influence scope of agents on the state for credit assignment and exploration.
+A detailed related work can be found in Appendix A.